andgineer/itunes-audiobook-from-mp3/README.md

 ## Installation
-Install using [`pipx`](https://pypa.github.io/pipx/) for isolated environments, which prevents interference with your system's Python packages:
+Install using [`pipx`](https://pypa.github.io/pipx/) for isolated environments, which prevents interference with your system's Python packages.

 Once `pipx` is set up: